Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Preliminary Observations

 \subsection{Safety Mechanism Persists in MLLM}

-In contrast to previous findings suggesting that MLLMs struggle to inherit the safety mechanisms in LLMs \cite{zong2024safety, liu2023query, pi2024mllm}, here we present a more nuanced view that MLLMs can retain the safeguard when images are not shown to the MLLM.
-In the following, we experiment with the VLSafe dataset \cite{chen2023dress}, which contains 1,110 pairs of queries and images.
-This dataset has two key features: (1) The \textbf{malicious} queries are paired with \textbf{benign} images; and (2) The images are auxiliary inputs in nature, \ie the queries can be answered without referencing the images.
-These features allow us to dissect the interaction between visual features and safety mechanism by evaluating MLLMs' responses with and without the input images.
+In contrast to previous findings suggesting that MLLMs struggle to inherit the safety mechanisms in LLMs \cite{zong2024safety,liu2023query,pi2024mllm}, here we present a more nuanced view that MLLMs can retain the safeguard when images are not shown to the MLLM.
+In the following, we perform experiment on the VLSafe dataset \cite{chen2023dress}, which contains 1,110 pairs of queries and images.
+This dataset has two key features: (1) The \textbf{malicious} queries are paired with \textbf{benign} images; and (2) The input images are auxiliary, \ie the queries can be answered without referencing the images.
+These features allow us to dissect the interaction between visual features and safety mechanism by evaluating MLLMs' responses with and without input images.

 Figure \ref{fig_persist} compares the harmless rates of MLLMs' responses with and without the presence of images.
 As can be seen, when images are present, the MLLMs (except Qwen-VL-Chat~\cite{Bai2023QwenVLAV}) are vulnerable to malicious queries, demonstrating a mere 20\% harmless rate.
 On the other hand, when images are removed from the queries, all models achieve nearly 100\% harmless rate.
 We hypothesize that this discrepancy arises from a distribution shift caused by integrating LLMs with the visual inputs.
 Specifically, the incorporation of images alters the pre-aligned embedding space of LLMs, rendering existing defense mechanisms ineffective~\cite{pi2024mllm}.
 However, we will show in Sec.~\ref{sec_cap} that the safety mechanism can be reactivated once images undergo a \textit{query-aware I2T transformation}.